-Prior to being named the head coach at RMC, Coach Dreikosen was an assistant for five seasons for the Battlin' Bears, working under mentor and longtime friend Garry Matlock.
-Coach Dreikosen began his coaching career as the head boy's basketball coach at Medicine Lake High School in 1994.
+Prior to being named the head coach at RMC, Dreikosen was an assistant for five seasons for the Battlin' Bears, working under mentor and longtime friend Garry Matlock.
+Coach Dreikosen began his coaching career as the head boys' basketball coach at Medicine Lake High School in 1994.
 From 1991-1994, Dreikosen played basketball for RMC and was an all-conference player on the 1994 championship team that advanced to the NAIA National Tournament.
-At his alma mater Hinsdale High School, Bill was a part of the 1988 team that captured the State Class C title in triple overtime.

-Coach Dreidosen's family includes his wife, Kally, who played college basketball at Dawson Community College, and their three children, daughter Zoee and sons Peyton and Jordan.
+Dreikosen and wife, Kally, have three children: daughter Zoee and sons Peyton and Jordan.